 Pupils must also be aware that it is unacceptable to bring to school any offensive weapons or objects which may cause harm e.g. knives, lighters, catapults, ball-bearing guns, air pistols, laser pens, fireworks or any object considered likely to cause damage or disruption.
-The possession of such objects is a serious offence, and the school will respond with a severe sanction which is likely to be Internal Exclusion or exclusion, depending on the gravity of the offence and the level of intent.
+The possession of such objects is a serious offence, and the school will respond with a severe sanction, depending on the gravity of the offence and the level of intent.